 TGbe editor: Please update the following paragraph in this subclause as shown below:

-An AP affiliated with an AP MLD should include, in a Beacon frame or a Probe Response frame, which is not an ML probe response, only the Common Info field of the Basic variant Multi-Link element as defined in 9.4.2.247b (Multi-Link element).
+An AP affiliated with an AP MLD shall include, in a Beacon frame or a Probe Response frame, which is not an ML probe response, only the Common Info field of the Basic variant Multi-Link element as defined in 9.4.2.295b (Multi-Link element) unless conditions in 35.3.9 are satisfied.

-NOTE—Whether the Basic variant Multi-Link element is always present in a Beacon frame or a Probe Response frame, which is not an ML probe response, or is optionally present is TBD.

-An AP affiliated with an AP MLD that supports SAE authentication shall include the MLD MAC address of that AP MLD in the Beacon and Probe Response frames it transmits in the Common Info field of the Basic variant Multi-Link element.
+An AP affiliated with an AP MLD shall include the MLD MAC address of that AP MLD in the Beacon and Probe Response frames it transmits in the Common Info field of the Basic variant Multi-Link element.